squidslab/E2E-LOADER/README.md

 If you want to change how dependencies between requests are matched, focus on the class:
 `AtomicDependenciesValidator` (located in `Services/Dependencies`)

-Within this class you can refine or extend dependency evaluation logic.
+Within this class, you can refine or extend dependency evaluation logic.
 For example:

 - `evaluate_header_atomic_dep` → header-based dependencies
 - `evaluate_cookie_atomic_dep` → cookie-based dependencies